It is a reasonably common strategy recommended by financial advisers to their clients under certain circumstances.

 Ideally, you want your account to have a higher Tax Free Component than a Taxable Component for the following reasons:

-2. If you are under age 60, the Tax Free component is received tax free on any withdrawals – including income payments (assuming you can access your super); however the Taxable Component is assessable.
+2. If you are under age 60, the Tax Free component is received tax free on any withdrawals, including income payments (assuming you can access your super); whereas the Taxable Component is assessable.

 3. If there are future changes in legislation whereby the Taxable Component is once again taxed on withdrawal for those over aged 60, you will be better positioned if you have more of a Tax Free Component.